nklabs/libnklabs/README.md

 * A low memory footprint version of printf that supports floating point (it is smaller than newlib's printf).
 * A unified parsing system: it's used for parsing command line arguments and deserializing databases.
-* An instream / outsream library allowing redirecting input and output from the above formatting print and parsing functions to block devices or strings.
+* An instream / outstream library that redirects input and output from the above formatting and parsing functions to block devices or strings.
-* A work-queue schedular, replaces an RTOS in cases where you don't need preemption and your code is event driven.
+* A work-queue scheduler, replaces an RTOS in cases where you don't need preemption and your code is event driven.

 ### Other characteristics